michel4j/uso/docs/source/project.rst

     and complete a partially completed review started by someone else.
 However, when assigned to a person, only the assigned person is allowed to complete the review.
 All reviews must be be completed online through the USO system.

+    Per-facility review types should specify a wildcard role such as 'staff:{}' so that the facility-specific role filled in by substituting the facility acronym.
+For example, for a per-facility technical review type, with a review type role of 'reviewer:{}', when reviews are created for the CMCF facility, the review will be assigned to the 'reviewer:cmcf' role.

 Clarification
     A question asked by a reviewer to the spokesperson (or delegate, or project leader) during the review